Why ride in a group?

 General Advice

-• Try to pass signals and warnings up the group.
-These will typically be hand signals or shouts pointing out obstacles to other riders.
+- Pass signals and warnings up the group.
+These will be hand signals pointing towards obstacles to other riders with shouts for larger obstacles.

 Traffic